 After The Surgery

-You should rest your eyes as much as possible the day of your surgery.
-You may find it more comfortable leaving the house lights on low dim.
+You should rest your eyes as much as possible on the day of your surgery.
+You may find it more comfortable to keep the lighting at home dim.

-The next day, you should see well enough to drive and resume your normal activities.
-Use care though not to rub your eyes until it is safe to do so.
-If you are currently using Latisse, discuss with your eye doctor how long after surgery to wait before re-starting the regimen.
+The next day, you should see well enough to drive and resume normal activities.
+Make sure not to rub your eyes until it is safe to do so.
+If you are currently using Latisse, discuss with your eye doctor how long after surgery to wait before re-starting.

-Postoperative care may be performed by an eye doctor other than your LASIK surgeon.
-This is referred to as co-management.
-We are happy to provide post-operative care for you at our office through a co-management agreement with your surgeon.
+We provide pre- and post-operative care at our practice through a co-management agreement with your surgeon.
 Ask us for further details.

-Though most patients see clearly within a day or so after LASIK, it can take several months before your eyes completely stabilize.
+Even though most patients see clearly within a day or so after LASIK, it can take several months before your eyes completely stabilize.
 Until then, improvements in your vision can still occur in fits and jumps.
 If several months pass and your vision is still blurred, be sure to communicate and visit with your LASIK surgeon.
-It may be appropriate to have a second LASIK surgery -an enhancement- to sharpen your eyesight further.
+It may be appropriate to have a second LASIK surgery to sharpen your eyesight further.

-If an enhancement is not required, eyeglasses or contact lenses may be used to help.
+If an enhancement is not required, eyeglasses or contact lenses can help.
 We will be happy to examine your eyes and discuss the options available to you.

-Remember to continue to schedule routine eye exams post-LASIK.
-Even with perfect vision you still need to have your eyes examined for glaucoma and other potential problems on a regular basis.
-Routine exams will help insure that your vision remains stable after LASIK.
+Remember to get your routine eye exams post-LASIK.
+Even with perfect vision, you still need to have your eyes examined for glaucoma and other potential problems on a regular basis.
+Contact Giddens Optometry in Georgetown to learn more and to book your eye exam.